-Advanced English Discussion and Writing in Life Science I
+Advanced English Discussion and Writing in Life Science I (Lecturer: Hejna)

-(Lecturer: Hejna)

 Career advancement depends upon the ability of a researcher not only to read and write English, but to converse fluently in English.
 These skills are crucial for presentations at international meetings, international collaborations, peer review of manuscripts, and professional networking.
 This course will allow you to further develop your English language skills by giving oral presentations.
-In addition, a homework writing exercise will give you practice in writing a short document, such as an abstract, a cover letter, or methods.
-Enrollment will be limited to just 3 students, to allow each student two 60-minute oral presentations, and ample opportunity for informal discussion in a low-stress environment.
+In addition, a homework writing excercise will give you practice in writing a short document, such as an abstract, a cover letter, or Methods.
+Enrollment will be limited to just 3-4 students, to allow each student two 60-minute oral presentations, and ample opportunity for informal discussion in a low-stress environment.

-Advanced English Discussion and Writing in Life Science II
+Advanced English Discussion and Writing in Life Science II (Lecturer: Hejna)

-(Lecturer: Hejna)

 This class continues the development of presentation and discussion skills in English, as in Advanced English Discussion and Writing in Life Science I, with the longterm goal of preparing you for an international scientific career.
 This course will allow you to further develop your English language skills by giving oral presentations.
 Group discussions will be friendly, but objective.
-In addition, a homework writing exercise will give you practice in writing a short document, such as an abstract, specific aims, or methods.
-Enrollment will be limited to just 3 students, to allow each student two 60-minute oral presentations, and ample opportunity for informal discussion in a low-stress environment.
+In addition, a homework writing excercise will give you practice in writing a short document, such as an abstract, introduction, specific aims, or methods.
+Enrollment will be limited to just 3-4 students, to allow each student two 60-minute oral presentations (or 1 30-min and 1 60 min talk if 4 students enroll), and ample opportunity for informal discussion in a low-stress environment.